Prafful33Tak/Network-Generator/README.md

 - Python 3.x
 - iperf3 (installed and accessible from the command line)
-- Dependencies: pandas, matplotlib, jinja2 (can be installed using pip)
+- Dependencies: pandas, matplotlib, and Jinja2 (can be installed using pip)

 ## Installation